prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_kernel/README.md

 # CloudLinux OS kernel

 This documentation describes specific features of the CloudLinux kernel.
-In other cases the kernel has the same features and innovations as any similar RHEL kernel.
+Other than that, the kernel has the same features and innovations as any similar RHEL kernel.
 More information about the actual kernel changes and releases can be obtained from our [changelog](https://changelog.cloudlinux.com/).

 * [LTS kernel](./#lts-kernel)